kuhlman-labs/terraform-azurerm-landing-zone/resource-modules/containers/aks-cluster/README.md

 * `aks_dns_service_ip` (required): IP address within the Kubernetes service address range that will be used by cluster service discovery (kube-dns).
 This is required when network_plugin is set to azure.
 Changing this forces a new resource to be created.
 * `aks_docker_bridge_cidr` (required): IP address (in CIDR notation) used as the Docker bridge IP address on nodes.
 This is required when network_plugin is set to azure.
 Changing this forces a new resource to be created.
 * `aks_name` (required): The name of the Managed Kubernetes Cluster to create.
 Changing this forces a new resource to be created.
+* `aks_network_plugin` (default `"azure"`):  (Required) Network plugin to use for networking.
+Currently supported values are azure and kubenet.
+Changing this forces a new resource to be created.
 * `aks_server_client_secret` (required): The Server Secret of an Azure Active Directory Application.
 Changing this forces a new resource to be created.
 * `aks_server_id` (required): The Server ID of an Azure Active Directory Application.
 Changing this forces a new resource to be created.
 * `aks_service_cidr` (required): The Network Range used by the Kubernetes service.
 This is required when network_plugin is set to azure.
 Changing this forces a new resource to be created.